 After you search for rates on a travel Web site, clear your browser cookies, or data files, that the site adds to your Web browser.
-Keeping cookies on sometimes means you’ll pay more for travel.
+Keeping cookies available sometimes means you’ll pay more for travel.
 Say, for example, you visit a travel website and view a $100 hotel stay for a certain hotel.
 The next time you visit that same site, you could be quoted a higher rate than the lowest available because of your searching and spending history.
-They know you last saw $100, so that could influence what you see.
+The booking site knows you last saw $100, so that could influence what you see.
 The same is true for airfare and air/hotel package rates.
 You can find detailed instructions for deleting cookies under the “Help” option in your browser menu, but in most cases it is very simple and under Tools / History.
-It only takes a couple clicks the clear them and it may also speed up your computer as a side bonus.
+It only takes a couple clicks to clear them and it may also speed up your computer as a side bonus.

 You can get fancy with an Excel spreadsheet, or just use a piece of paper and write all the quoted prices you get in a grid.
 For a list of online sites, just do a search on Google for Las Vegas hotels.
 You should then search all the paid ads.
 Also look at the first couple pages of free listings.
 Don’t assume the best rates are at the top.
 Google does not rank travel sites based on price.
-However, unless you have heard of the website and it has been around a while (like this site – Las Vegas Direct), we would strongly caution against using an untrusted site, since the reservation may not be legitimate and you will be stuck paying for a room you never get.
+However, unless you have heard of the website and it has been around a while (like this site – Las Vegas Direct that has been in business for over 20 years), you need to be careful.
+We would strongly caution against using an untrusted site, since the reservation may not be legitimate and you will be stuck paying for a room you never get.
 You can also check with the BBB to see if the site is listed or has any complaints.

 Only add hotels that you have a reasonable interest in staying.
 Just because a hotel is cheap does not mean you should stay there.
 Many people wind up ruining their trip when they get to an unknown hotel that had cheap prices.
 Do your homework and just go with hotels you know and want to stay at.
 Be careful of hotel reviews and be sure to look at more than a few, since they can often be seeded by the hotel staff.
 Be wary of extreme bad / good reviews with not much in between, since the good ones may be from the hotel.
 In general, real reviews should have a mix of reviews across the board with mostly better reviews.

 After you complete your grid and see what is available among your hotel choices, go with the lowest rate.
 Make sure you look at the totals including all taxes and fees.
-You should also consider hidden fees, like extra person or resort charges.
-Most hotels will charge extra for more than 2 adults and you need to look out for resort fees.
-Unfortunately, most of the better hotels require them and you can’t opt out of it.
+You should also consider hidden fees, like extra person or resort charges and parking fees.
+Also, most hotels will charge extra for more than 2 adults, so that is another extra fee to watch out for when you book.
+Most of the better hotels require resort fees and you can’t opt out of them.
 It is also important to look at what premiums you get with a service, like free tours, show tickets, dining, etc., since the hotel totals may all be very close, but if one company you trust is giving free buffet coupons, that would be the best deal.

 You may be lucky and get a promo code from a hotel that includes a special rate.
 These are usually sent to guests who have stayed there before.
 You can also try doing a search on Google for “hotel promo codes” and see what you can find.
 These deals are often the best you can find and will almost always be below any other place.
-You can even try calling the hotel and tell them you got a promotion in the mail, but lost it.
+You can even try calling the hotel to ask about their current promotions, or tell them you lost a promotion sent to you.